Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Uses of Sick Leave

-Sick leave must be earned before being taken.
-Unused sick leave earned prior to Oct.
-1, 1973, must be used prior to any sick leave earned after that date.
-A faculty member is authorized to use accrued sick leave if he or she is unable to perform his or her duties, including the performance of classroom teaching or other scheduled activities, for the following reasons:
+A faculty member is authorized to use accrued sick leave if they are unable to perform their duties, including the performance of classroom teaching or other scheduled activities, for the following reasons:

 • Personal injury or illness